 - Latest updates

-- Hampshire County Council has appointed Mildren Construction Ltd to carry out the works to upgrade the cycle and footway facilities at two locations along the C114 Camp Road/High Street on Monday 1 June for approximate duration of 24 weeks.
-The majority of work will be completed under temporary traffic light control between 9:30am to 4pm.
+Hampshire County Council appointed Mildren Construction Ltd to carry out the works to upgrade the cycle and footway facilities at two locations along the C114 Camp Road/High Street.
+Works started in June and completed in November 2020.
+The majority of work was completed under temporary traffic light control between 9:30am to 4pm.